-How Leslie Grace Stopped Trying To Fit In & Set Her Curls Free
+In The Heights Already Has A Breakout Star — & Her Curls Are Everything

 A Hair Education

 That's when my mom and I started getting into wigs and finding alternative ways to play with my hair without having to damage my own.
-That allowed my natural hair to grow so much, and I'm thankful that I learned how to play with my hair, because it has allowed me to have so much freedom with hair as well.
+That allowed my natural hair to grow so much, and I'm thankful that I learned how to play with my hair, because it has allowed me to have so much freedom.

 Discovering Her Superpower

-We're in a time where what's trendy is being yourself, which shouldn't even be a trend.
-You should just be accepted as yourself.
-We put so much pressure on our hair.
-I want to strip that for myself.

 Hair is another way to express yourself.
 When I get braids done, I feel most like myself.
 Being Afro-Latina, I did my research on it.
 I actually watched documentaries on the history of the style and how it played a role culturally.
-As long as you're not trying to downplay the history or culture behind the style and you're doing it respectfully, I think you can do whatever you want with it.
-It's your hair.
+As long as you're not trying to downplay the history or culture behind the style and you're doing it respectfully, I think you can do whatever you want with it — it's your hair.
 Now, I'm in a place where I'm not afraid to try something different with my hair, like braids.
 It's proof that I can be whatever I want.

-My number one advice is to embrace what you have — the moment that you do that, that's your competitive advantage in everything, not just in hair.
-You were made a certain way, like nobody else.
-That's your superpower.

 Advertisement